Børning: Accolades

+Follow-ups

 Sequels

 Børning 2 was announced in November 2015, with production start February 2016.
 After two years in prison for participating in the illegal street race to Nordkapp, Roy finally gets out of prison.
 He is invited to a new illegal street race, this time during the winter, going from Bergen to Murmansk in the north of Russia, but he declines.
 That is until he hears that his daughter will be attending the race together with her boyfriend.
 The premiere was on 12 October 2016, and it was the most successful premiere weekend of the year in Norway, with over 212,000 viewers in five days.
 Børning 2 was the third most seen film in 2016 in Norwegian box offices with over 438,000 viewers.
 The movie has an approximate total budget of $2,500,000.

-Børning 3 was announced in February 2018, and is set to premiere on 12 August 2020.
+Børning 3 – Asphalt Burning was announced in February 2018, and premiered in 2020.
 In Børning 3, the journey goes to Germany, ending in a wild race on the world known racing track Nürburgring.
 The movie has an approximate total budget of $6,000,000.

-Swedish Remake
+Swedish remake

-Director Edward af Sillén's film Ett sista race (2023) is an adaptation of Børning, based on the Norwegian film, but rewritten for the Swedish audience, starring Malin Akerman and David Hellenius.
+Director Edward af Sillén's film Ett sista race (2023) is an adaptation of Børning, based on the Norwegian film, but rewritten for the Swedish audience, and starring Malin Akerman and David Hellenius.